charles-uno/charles-uno.github.io/_drafts/2017-12-07-gp-okc-report.md

 I hadn't planned to attend last weekend's GP in Oklahoma City.
 But, two days before the event, flights got cheap, so I decided to go for it.

 My results were lackluster.
 I ended up 4-4, despite the fact that the metagame was evidently[^1] friendly.
 This was frustrating, but not entirely surprising.

-[^1]: The top 8 included two Valakut decks and three Tron decks (which have similar matchups).

 I'm still relatively new to Modern.
 My exposure to the big decks is pretty good, but when I run into something unusual, I don't know what to play around.
 On top of that, I ran an experimental build.
 It's something I've been playing with for the past few weeks, and I think it's got potential, but it needs more tuning.

+[^1]: The top 8 included two Valakut decks.
+There were also three Tron decks, which have similar matchups.

 ### Decklist

 In my [first post](/modern-primeval-titan-simulation/), I used numerical modeling to look at how extra lands, cantrips, and fast mana affected our chances of making [[Primeval Titan:Titan]] on T3. [[Desperate Ritual]] had a huge effect, but I dismissed it.

-Four lands[^2] into [[Simian Spirit Guide:SSG]]-[[Through the Breach:Breach]] gives four [[Valakut, the Molten Pinnacle:Valakut]] triggers.
-Three lands into [[Desperate Ritual:Ritual]]-[[Simian Spirit Guide:SSG]]-[[Through the Breach:Breach]] gives at most two; if getting a second [[Valakut, the Molten Pinnacle:Valakut]] on the table is more valuable than the immediate damage, it gives none.

-[^2]: Not counting basic [[Forest]]s.
-This is why we only play two of them.

-[[Blighted Woodland]] turns that argument on its head[^3].

-It essentially lets a [[Primeval Titan:Titan]] trigger fetch three lands instead of two.

-Fetching [[Blighted Woodland:Woodland]] instead of the fifth [[Mountain]] lets us represent four [[Valakut, the Molten Pinnacle:Valakut]] triggers on untap -- even if our opponent has discard, removal, and/or counterspells.

-It means that we can have the benefit of [[Desperate Ritual:Ritual]]s (consistent T3 [[Primeval Titan:Titan]]s) without the risk.

-[^3]: I mentioned [[Blighted Woodland]] in my [RPTQ report](/rptq-rix-report/), but I hadn't yet realized its potential.

-I registered a full set of [[Desperate Ritual]]s in OKC
+Playing three lands into [[Desperate Ritual:Ritual]]-[[Simian Spirit Guide:SSG]]-[[Through the Breach:Breach]] doesn't win.
+In fact, unless we have another [[Primeval Titan:Titan]], it doesn't even set up a win on the next turn!

+[[Blighted Woodland]][^2] solves that issue by essentially letting the first Titan search up the second.
+If we start the turn with 3 [[Mountain]]s, we end the turn with 4 [[Mountain]]s, 2 [[Valakut, the Molten Pinnacle:Valakut]]s, and a [[Blighted Woodland]].
+That's four triggers as soon as we untap, and another two if we make our T4 land drop.

-I mentioned Blighted Woodland in my RPTQ report, but I hadn't yet realized its potential.
+[^2]: I mentioned Blighted Woodland in my [RPTQ report](/rptq-rix-report/), but I hadn't yet realized how good it was.

-This is where [[Blighted Woodland]] comes in.
-I mentioned it in my RPTQ report, but
+[[Desperate Ritual]] is great for speed, but terrible for resiliency.
+It can be stranded in my hand by discard effects.
+It's blanked by [[Thalia, Guardian of Thraben]].
+When topdecking, it's a complete brick.

+I registered 4 [[Desperate Ritual]] in OKC, which was perhaps overzealous.
+The card is great for speed, but terrible for resiliency.
+It can be stranded in my hand by discard effects.
+It's blanked by [[Thalia, Guardian of Thraben]].
+When topdecking, it's a complete brick.

+---

+---